 - Wildfires and smoke damage: Like many states in the western part of the country, wildfires are a threat for much of the year and can cause widespread damage.

-- Hailstorms and thunderstorms: These storms can cause damage to the exterior of your home, which can compromise your home’s structure and lead to damage inside your home.
+- Hailstorms and thunderstorms: These storms can cause damage to the exterior of your home and can compromise its structure, leading to interior damage.

-- Earthquakes: Parts of Nevada are at an increased risk for earthquakes, which can cause widespread damage.
+- Earthquakes: Parts of Nevada are at an increased risk for earthquakes, which can happen unexpectedly and cause devastating damage.

-Once you understand the common cause of loss in your area, you may better know what coverages are appropriate for your policy.
+Once you understand the common cause of loss in your area, you may better know what coverage options are appropriate for your policy.

 Home insurance coverage options in Nevada

 Most Nevada homeowners insurance companies offer basic homeowners insurance, plus a variety of endorsements for additional protection.
-Here are some other insurance coverages for Nevada homeowners that might be worth considering:
+Here are some other insurance coverage types that Nevada homeowners might want to consider:

 - Earthquake insurance: Homeowners insurance policies generally do not cover earthquake damage automatically, but you may be able to add it as an endorsement.
 If you are in a high-risk area, you may need a separate earthquake insurance policy.